VoxeLibre/VoxeLibre/README.md

 Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)
 http://creativecommons.org/licenses/by-sa/3.0/

-See README.txt in each mod directory for information about other authors.
+See README.txt in each mod directory for detailed information about other authors.